matterport/Mask_RCNN/README.md

     * Windows: https://github.com/philferriere/cocoapi.
     You must have the Visual C++ 2015 build tools on your path (see the repo for additional details)

-## For instructions on setting up the entire project on Azure, see the README in the terraform folder
+### This setup will allow you to run the parts of the project that don't require Azure, like locally downloading Landsat products according to watershed boundaries.
+For instructions on setting up the entire project on Azure, see the README in the terraform folder